SufiaAshraf/UserAuth/README.md

 * Commit your changes (git commit -am 'Improve feature')
 * Push to the branch (git push origin improve-feature)
 * Create a Pull Request

+#To-do

+* To do more styling to make this website user interactive.